trappergor/cpp-docs.ru-ru/docs/mfc/reference/crecttracker-class.md

     UINT nStyle);
 ```

-### <a name="parameters"></a>Параметры
+### <a name="parameters"></a>Parameters
  `lpSrcRect`
- Координаты объекта rectangle.
+ The coordinates of the rectangle object.

  `nStyle`
- Задает стиль `CRectTracker` объекта. Поддерживаются следующие стили:
+ Specifies the style of the `CRectTracker` object.
+The following styles are supported:

-- **CRectTracker::solidLine** использовать сплошной линии для границы прямоугольника.
+- **CRectTracker::solidLine** Use a solid line for the rectangle border.

-- **CRectTracker::dottedLine** использовать пунктирной линии для границы прямоугольника.
+- **CRectTracker::dottedLine** Use a dotted line for the rectangle border.

-- **CRectTracker::hatchedBorder** используют заштрихованного шаблон для границы прямоугольника.
+- **CRectTracker::hatchedBorder** Use a hatched pattern for the rectangle border.

-- **CRectTracker::resizeInside** находятся внутри прямоугольника маркеры изменения размера.
+- **CRectTracker::resizeInside** Resize handles located inside the rectangle.

-- **CRectTracker::resizeOutside** расположен вне прямоугольника маркеры изменения размера.
+- **CRectTracker::resizeOutside** Resize handles located outside the rectangle.

-- **CRectTracker::hatchInside** Hatched шаблон охватывает весь прямоугольник.
+- **CRectTracker::hatchInside** Hatched pattern covers the entire rectangle.

-### <a name="remarks"></a>Примечания
+### <a name="remarks"></a>Remarks
- Конструктор по умолчанию инициализирует `CRectTracker` со значениями из `lpSrcRect` и инициализирует других размеров параметры системы по умолчанию. Если объект создается без параметров, `m_rect` и `m_nStyle` данные-члены не инициализированы.
+ The default constructor initializes the `CRectTracker` object with the values from `lpSrcRect` and initializes other sizes to system defaults.
+If the object is created with no parameters, the `m_rect` and `m_nStyle` data members are uninitialized.

-##  <a name="draw"></a>CRectTracker::Draw
+##  <a name="draw"></a>  CRectTracker::Draw
- Эта функция вызывается для рисования внешней линий и внутренняя область прямоугольника.
+ Call this function to draw the rectangle's outer lines and inner region.

 ```
 void Draw(CDC* pDC) const;
 ```

-### <a name="parameters"></a>Параметры
+### <a name="parameters"></a>Parameters
  `pDC`
- Указатель на контекст устройства, на котором выполняется отрисовка.
+ Pointer to the device context on which to draw.

-### <a name="remarks"></a>Примечания
+### <a name="remarks"></a>Remarks
- Стиль окна инспектора определяет, как выполняется рисование. В разделе конструктор для `CRectTracker` Дополнительные сведения о доступных стилей.
+ The style of the tracker determines how the drawing is done.
+See the constructor for `CRectTracker` for more information on the styles available.

-##  <a name="drawtrackerrect"></a>CRectTracker::DrawTrackerRect
+##  <a name="drawtrackerrect"></a>  CRectTracker::DrawTrackerRect
- Вызывается платформой при каждом изменении позиции инспектор while внутри `Track` или `TrackRubberBand` функции-члена.
+ Called by the framework whenever the position of the tracker has changed while inside the `Track` or `TrackRubberBand` member function.

 ```
 virtual void DrawTrackerRect(